Academic Advising

 All new advisors are added to the MAAN listserv after they submit the new advisor form.
 If for any reason you are not on the listserv, there is a form to join on the MAAN website.

-MAAN offers several professional development opportunities and programs throughout the year including their Developing Advising Practice (DAP) Certificate Program, which is the second tier of training for academic advisors at Mason after completion of Academic Advisor Onboarding training.
+MAAN offers several professional development opportunities and programs throughout the year including their Developing Advising Practice (DAP) Certificate Program, which is the second tier of training for academic advisors at Mason after completion of the Fundamentals of Advising at Mason training.

 Other Mason Opportunities for Professional Development

-Mason logoMason offers many opportunities for training and professional development.
+George Mason University full color vertical logoMason offers many opportunities for training and professional development.
 Below is a list of opportunities to be on the look out for, but keep in mind, this list is not exhaustive, and there are always new opportunities offered every semester, many of which are advertised and promoted on the Mason Academic Advisor Network (MAAN) list serve.
 A brief description and link to more information is provided below.

 NACADA: the Global Community for Academic Advising